 Public Reporting Burden: The public reporting burden for this collection of information is estimated to average 1 hour per response.
-This includes the time for

-Housing Authority of the City of Austin
+This includes the time for collecting, reviewing, and reporting the data.
+The information provided is to be used by the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
+The information is subject to the confidentiality requirements of VAWA.
+This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.
 I hereby certify that the information that I have provided is true and correct and I believe that, based on the information I have provided, that I am a victim of domestic violence, dating violence, sexual assault or stalking.
 I acknowledge that submission of false information is a basis for denial of admission, termination of assistance, or eviction.
 Please print name:

-Signature: Executed on (Date)
+Signature: \\\\\ Executed on (Date)\\\\\